rw-r-r-0644/100_Boxes_NX-wiiu/README.md

-# 100 Boxes NX v1.0 By Cid2mizard
+# 100 Boxes WiiU v1.0 By Cid2mizard

-100 Boxes NX is a simple yet challenging puzzle game.
+100 Boxes WiiU is a simple yet challenging puzzle game.

 Gameplay:
 	- Fill all the boxes of a 10x10 grid.
 If you move horizontally or vertically you must skip 2 boxes.
 If you move diagonally you must skip 1 box.